 Hold that rod when you can!
 When the mighty sturgeon lightly nibbles your offering, your window of opportunity is very small.
 If you have to reach for your rod in response to that nibble, you may miss your opportunity.
 Keep the rod in hand as much as possible, have the reel in free spool and the clicker on.
 When the reel gives up a small amount of line – click, click, click – that may be a huge sturgeon sucking up your bait.
 That means it’s time to thumb the spool tightly and set the hook — hard!
 I believe the sturgeon often simply crushes the bait, then spits it.
 That can be a very brief moment, and it may be your only opportunity to set the hook.

 Fishing line is a sometimes controversial issue among fishermen.
 I favor 50 # to 80# braid.
-It’s very small, the diameter of is much smaller than equally rated mono, and it doesn’t stretch.
+It is very small, the diameter is much smaller than equally rated mono, and it doesn’t stretch as mono does.
 The small diameter is to the fisherman’s advantage in moving water – it doesn’t tend to float as much as mono.
 And the hammer like set the fishermen makes to hook a sturgeon doesn’t lose it’s punch at the fish’s end due to line stretch.
 The hookset is critical in sturgeon fishing.

 Don’t force the issue: